Nikos Goumas Stadium: Demolition

 Giannis Granitsas, then president of AEK and temporarily chairman of AEK Athens F.C., decided to demolish the stadium in June 2003.
 He claimed that the stadium was too old and that seriously damaged from the 1999 Athens earthquake.
 The last game held was between AEK Athens and Aris.
 The game ended in a 4–0 win for AEK with Ilija Ivić scoring the last goal in the 77th minute.

 Plans for new venue

-The club's initial plan was to build a modern arena on the same site, complete with underground parking and an innovative underground basketball court.
-This ambitious plan was halted after various objections were raised by local residents.
+Club's initial plan was to build a modern arena on the same site, including an underground parking and an innovative underground basketball court.
+These ambitious plans were halted after various objections raised by local residents.

-After AEK Athens F.C. came under its current ownership, the plan for a stadium in Nea Filadelfeia was abandoned.
-Demis Nikolaidis started negotiations to build a new football stadium further to the north, on the southern foothills of Mount Parnitha.
-Nevertheless, this drew a great deal of controversy with Original 21 who opposed this plan.

-The land of the former Nikos Goumas stadium is still owned by AEK and plans for building a new stadium in the Nikos Goumas area still exist.
+After AEK Athens F.C. came under new ownership via Demis Nikolaidis direction, the plan for a stadium in Nea Filadelfeia was abandoned.
+Nikolaidis started negotiations to build a new football stadium further to the north, on the southern foothills of Mount Parnitha.
+However, this drew a great deal of controversy with the team's fan club Original 21 who opposed this plan.
+Nevertheless, the land of the former Nikos Goumas stadium remained under the ownership of AEK and plans for building a new stadium in Nikos Goumas area kept alive.